C. 1D radiative-convective model up previous next

 (C.1)

-where is the potential temperature, is the temperature, is the vertical diffusion coefficient, is the radiative heating rate per unit mass which is calculated by convergence of the radiative heat flux associated with CO2 (see appendix A.d.i ). is the specific heat of constant pressure per unit mass The radiative transfer associated with dust is not considered.
+where is the potential temperature, is the temperature, is the vertical diffusion coefficient, is the radiative heating rate per unit mass, is the specific heat of constant pressure per unit mass is calculated by convergence of the radiative heat flux obtained by radiative transfer equation of CO2 (see appendix A.d.i ).
+The radiative transfer associated with dust is not considered.
 The second term in right hand side represents the heat transport owing to thermal convection which is parameterized as the vertical diffusion.

 The vertical structure of model atmosphere is given by the hydrostatic equation.